fstamour/breeze/README.md

 This is a git repository that contains lots of common lisp code that I use to make developing with common lisp easier.
-It is a personal projet that I work on from time to time, but that I use (and break) pretty much all the time.
+It is a personal project that I work on from time to time, but that I use (and break) pretty much all the time.

 ## Features